brentp/xopen/README.md

 xopen makes it easy to get buffered (possibly gzipped) readers and writers. and close all of the associated files.
 Ropen opens a file for reading.
 Wopen opens a file for writing.
-Both will use gzip when appropriate and will user buffered IO.
+Both will use gzip when appropriate and will use buffered IO.

 ## Usage